epigeneticstoocean/2018OAExp_larvae/notebook/20200909_troubleShootingi5Primer.md

 # Troubleshooting i5 primer issues

 ## Problem
-In two separate tests I have been able to successfully performe the BS conversion and library amplification using the pico methylation kit:
+In two separate tests I have been able to successfully perform the BS conversion and library amplification using the pico methylation kit:

 * [First example using larvae samples](https://github.com/epigeneticstoocean/2018OAExp_larvae/blob/master/notebook/20200902_PrimerTest1_picoMethylationLibraryPrep.md)
 * [Second example using lambda DNA](https://github.com/epigeneticstoocean/2018OAExp_larvae/blob/master/notebook/20200904_BSConversionUsingLamdaDNA.md)

 ## Troubleshooting so far...

-### Cofirmed out design
+### Confirmed our design
-Confirmed with Zymo that our primer design is not the problem, and should work with the kit (but may need some optimization):
+Confirmed with Zymo that our primer design is not the problem and should work with the kit (but may need some optimization):

 **Me**
 ```